What is Customer Due Diligence and How Does It Work?

 After verifying customer information, banks, and financial institutions must assess their potential customers’ risk profile based on the information collected and consider other relevant factors that can help them assess the customer’s risk profile.
 This may include criteria such as:

-Based on this risk assessment, financial institutions can determine the due diligence measures for the particular customer.
+Based on this comprehensive risk assessment, financial institutions can determine the appropriate level of due diligence (SDD, SCDD, EDD, or OCCD) required for a particular customer.

 4. Collection and Verification of Additional Information